26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 We’re gutsy with our jobs

-When negotiating a new salary, always end the negotiations with a request for a nine-month review, instead of the usual 12-month review.
+When negotiating a new salary and remembering to act your wage, always end the negotiations with a request for a nine-month review, instead of the usual 12-month review.
 It always gets approved, and it gives you a three-month head start on a potential salary raise or bonus.—Alan Corey.
+While you’re at it, take a look at how to negotiate like a pro in any situation.

 We’re not as smart as you think